Have a question? Call 310-hire

 Welcome to our Sprott Shaw Surrey College Campus!
-You can easily find us at 217-9801 King George Boulevard, near the King George Skytrain station.
-This location is an education hub in the Surrey community, close to Surrey Central Mall and beautiful Holland Park.
+You can easily find us at 13678 100th Avenue, right beside King George Skytrain station.
+This location is an education hub in the Surrey community, close to Central City Mall and beautiful Holland Park.
 We serve students from Surrey, Cloverdale, Langley and beyond!

 You can register for day or evening classes that start every month (depending on program and class availability), so your class can fit around your work or family schedule.
 You’ll be able to meet people of a variety of ages, cultures, and backgrounds, reflecting the rich diversity of the Surrey community.